 Keeping up to date with industry developments and emerging trends may help your job search and could open up new employment opportunities.
 Current examples of developing trends in textile technology and fabric technology include sustainable fashion production, innovation in smart clothes (clothes that contain modern technology) and the use of AI in design and production processes and also in relation to customer experience.

 The training available to clothing/textile technologists varies depending on the sector you work in and the size of your employer.
 It's typical for new technologists to learn on the job from more experienced colleagues.

 Some of the larger retailers and manufacturers offer more formal and structured graduate training programmes.
 The emphasis is on building up a graduate's academic and technical knowledge by completing specific assignments.

 Through these training programmes, graduate entrants will gain an insight into the company's production, quality control processes and cost structures, as well as the importance of effective communication between suppliers, manufacturers and retailers.

 External training courses are also available.
 The Textile Institute offers a range of professional qualifications at Fellowship, Associateship and Licentiateship level.
 For entry, you’ll need a degree or higher diploma relevant to textiles, and 1-5 years’ experience depending on the level of qualification that you want to obtain.
 The courses cover disciplines relating to fibres and fabric, clothing and footwear, and interior and technical textiles.

 IT skills have become increasingly important and some companies fund IT training.
 Language skills can be useful given the international nature of the business and staff may be supported to learn.

-In the early stages of your career you will generally be responsible for a particular area within the production or development process.
+In the early stages of your career, you'll generally be responsible for a particular area within the production or development process.

-Once you have reached the role of senior technologist, opportunities in purely technical roles are limited.
+Once you've reached the role of senior technologist, opportunities in purely technical roles are limited.
 Moving into other management functions or related areas may offer the best prospects for promotion.